DusanB98/Python_network_performance_visualizer/README.md

 # 💻 Python Network Performance Visualizer

 **Description:**
 This Python script monitors network performance by reading a report file and processing the data using `pandas`.
-It extracts host connectivity statistics (Success, Slow, Error counts/percentages) and latency metrics (Avg., Max., Min.) via a complex **Regular Expression `regex`**.
+It extracts host connectivity statistics (Success, Slow, Error counts/percentages) and latency metrics (Avg., Max., Min.) via a complex regular expression `regex`.
 The processed data is then visualized using `matplotlib` graphs and exported to an Excel report.
 This provides structured feedback for each host's performance over time.

 ## ✨ Features
 - Reads a list of hosts and their performance data from a file `report.txt`.